DrawZeroPoint/hope/README.md

 ```

 ## Advanced Usage
-To reproduce the experiments in our parper:
+To reproduce the experiments in our paper:

 #### Test on [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset) RGB-D data